sider/sider-docs/tools/ruby/rails-bestpractices.md

 ## Getting Started

-To start using Rails Best Practices, enable it in repository setting.
+To start using Rails Best Practices, enable it in [Repository Settings](../../getting-started/repository-settings.md).

-If you want some customization, add Rails Best Practices config file at `config/rails_best_practices.yml`.
+To customize Rails Best Practices, use the standard config file at `config/rails_best_practices.yml`.

 ## Default Configuration

-Sider uses the following settings of Rails Best Practices if there is no config file in your repository.
+Sider uses the following settings for Rails Best Practices if there is no config file in your repository:

 * [Sider recommended settings for Rails Best Practices](https://github.com/actcat/sideci_config/blob/master/ruby/rails_best_practices/sideci_rails_best_practices.yml)

 ## Configuration via `sideci.yml`

-Here are example settings for Rails Best Practices under `rails_best_practices`.
+Here are some example settings for Rails Best Practices in `sideci.yml`, under `rails_best_practices`:

 ```yaml:sideci.yml
 linter: